alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/README.md

 6. [Develop an - ideally fully scripted - analysis plan](06_Analysis_plan.md)

    One of the most important steps in conducting a research project is to develop an adequate analysis plan.
 Use *state of the art* analysis routines that are best suited for your research question and type of sample and data.
-These routines can be fully scripted ideally, they *are already fully scripted* before you even start with data collection.
+These routines can be fully scripted; ideally, they *are already fully scripted* before you even start with data collection.
 Prefer open analysis software, usually R/R packages!
 Also consider to use Baysia statistics, as you should be able to reject your null hypothesis which you cannot if using a frequentist approach.
 And finally, carefully plan in advance how to merge your data if they come from different sources (e.g., questionnaire data collected via REDCap, EEG data collected via BrainVision Analyzer, reaction time data collected using a Presentation or Python script etc.)

 7. [Write the methods part of your manuscript](07_Methods_part.md)

    We use the 21-word solution!
 Therefore, we need to report how we determined our sample size (ideally, but not necessarily via a power calculation).
-We also need to report possible data exlusions and therefore need to make sure that they are not done arbitrarily.
-Furthermore, we need to report al measures in the study such as variables reflecting questionnaire or tests results or indices of performance in experimental paradigms.
-All measures assessed should be listed even if they are not use of interest in a given manuscript (but assessed for another purpose).
+We also need to report possible data exclusions and, therefore, need to make sure that they are not done arbitrarily.
+Furthermore, we need to report all measures in the study such as variables reflecting questionnaire or test results or indices of performance in experimental paradigms.
+All measures assessed should be listed even if they are not of interest in a given manuscript (but assessed for another purpose).
 The measures of interest should be described in sufficient detail in the Methods section, and the same holds for the study procedure, so that other researchers in principle should be able to replicate our study.
 Giving as much detail as possible is especially important for our statistical analyses, but if we provide open data and code (what we should always do!), we may skip some of the more specific details, otherwise the Statistical Analyses subsection may become too long.
 Ah, and we cite all the software we use appropriately!

 8. [Apply for ethical approval](08_Ethical_approval.md)